alyssabchew/ecem202a_project/docs/report.md

 * ARKit + AprilTag recognition:
   * to establish the position and orientation data of the user (aka the iPhone)
 * Gesture recognition system:
-  * to recognize gestures conducted with the RP2040 in relation to the user
+  * to recognize gestures conducted with the RP2040 utalizing the ML core of the accelerometer/gyroscope chip (LSM6DSOX) and STMICRO's GUI interface to generate and run a         decision tree
 * Image Capture and Digital Processing:
   * utilize Swift to capture images and send those over via email
   * images are then utilized within MATLAB to capture absolute and relative positioning in comparison with the AprilTag (using the AprilTag package)